miljkovicjovan/minimalist-task-tracker/README.md

 # Minimalist Task Tracker
 [Try it here](https://minimalist-task-tracker.netlify.app)

-this project was made for practicing/learning purposes
+This was made as a personal project for making a tool I will use for my daily tasks.